1936 Reemtsma Cigarettes Olympia Set

 As this is a German set, the technical name of the issue is Reemtsma Cigarettenfabrik (translated to cigarette factory) Olympia.
 The Reemtsma name is not actually on the cards themselves.
 However, they are identified as the distributor of these cards by their presence on their blue collectible albums that were created for collectors to glue their cards into.

 The ‘cards’ are more like photos, actually, measuring about 5″ x 7″.
 Some were printed in full color while others are black and white.
 And covering the Olympics, obviously, a number of sports are included.
 Other noteworthy sports in the set include boxing, wrestling, and track and field.
 Track and field, by far, has the largest presence in the set, making up almost half of it.
 Famous figure skating legend Sonja Henie is also featured in the set.
+Cards of track and field legend Jesse Owens are typically the most sought after.

 Two sets of these cards were produced known as Band I and Band II.
 Each Band included numerous subgroups and both the Band and ‘Gruppe’ number are printed on the backs.